Please use Google Chrome, Microsoft Edge or similar browser to access this website.

-If you can no longer be safely supported to live at home and are thinking of moving to a care home, you are faced with some very important decisions and choices.
+If you can no longer be safely supported to live at home and are thinking of moving to a care home, you are faced with some important decisions and choices.
 This section will help you to gather information and ask the right questions before making your decision.

 The choice of home is very personal and what suits one person may not suit another.
 If you are paying for your care, you may choose any home that you can afford to pay for.
 If we are paying for your place in a care home, you may choose any home as long as: